Nalipas/Book-Search-Engine/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is an example of how to get the project running on your local machine.
-Alternatively, the application is hosted on [Render(LINK).](https://book-search-engine-yin6.onrender.com)
+Alternatively, the application is hosted on Render [https://Book-Search-Engine.onrender.com/](https://Book-Search-Engine.onrender.com/).

 ### Prerequisites